danyakarras/Venue/README.md

 Hello -> Home -> Venue_Page

-(ignore welcom_get.php and venuedb.php.
+(ignore welcome_get.php and venuedb.php.
 They should eventually be deleted.)